Ofsted inspection: curriculum FAQs

 - Will inspectors want the subject leader to do a learning walk with them?

-- Will Ofsted want schools to choose the pupils they speak to as part of subject dives?
+- Will Ofsted want schools to choose the pupils they speak to as part of subject deep dives?

 - Will Ofsted judge us unfavourably if we haven't fully adopted or redeveloped our curriculum?

 We spoke to representatives at Ofsted and our associate expert Gulshan Kayembe, and interviewed recently-inspected school leaders to answer these questions.

 How does Ofsted decide which deep dives to do?

 By looking at all the information it has about your school, including:

 - Your national performance data (such as Key Stage (KS) 2 SATs)